 Alice In Wonderland is proof that somewhere down the Tim Burton timeline, in between making gothic fantasies and not combing his hair, he got lazy.
 In the last eleven years, Burton has made seven movies, six of which star his wife, while five star Depp, his favourite man-crush.
 All but one of them are adaptations of other people's work, the exception being Corpse Bride, which he only co-directed.
 Also, one of those seven movies was Planet Of The Apes.

 You'll forgive me, then, if I'm not exactly willing to give him the benefit of the doubt.
 With Alice In Wonderland, Burton is effectively handing in a half-finished exam paper that deserves to have 'Must try harder - such a promising student' scribbled on it in red ink.
 Otherworldly fantasy?
 Colourful characters with quirks a-plenty?
 Cutesy storylines as 'dark' as a fat goth's pit stains?
 Check.
 Check.
 Check.
 The guy isn't even trying any more.
-This is just Charlie And The Chocolate Factory with different hats.
+This is just Charlie And The Chocolate Factory

 Burton's 're-imagining' of Wonderland is actually a quasi-sequel, and sees Alice (newcomer Mia Wasikowska) return down the rabbit hole some years after her first visit.
 Not that you'd know it was a sequel, however; Burton's narrative essentially hits all the same story beats (rabbit hole, 'drink me', tea party, mad Queen, Jabberwocky etc.) as Lewis Carroll's original, while occasionally adding a wry, 'deja vu' commentary.
 In short: it's about as 're-imaginative' as every other Wonderland remake from the last 100 years.